create a one-page website on WordPress

 This will take you into the WordPress block editor.
 If you’ve never used the block editor before, you can always read our beginner’s guide, but it’s honestly very intuitive.

-As the name implies, the entire thing is built on a system of blocks, with nested child blocks inside of parent blocks.
+As the name implies, the entire thing is built on a system of blocks, with nested child blocks inside parent blocks.
 When you first enter the editor, you’ll be shown a series of mini popup windows that explain this to you.
 You can read through them by clicking Next, or just click the X to get down to business:

 To delete a section